Investors seek bargains as Ukraine keeps markets on edge

 "On a fundamental basis the world economy is in reasonable shape, earnings are strong and we are not expecting a (global) recession," said Fahad Kamal, chief investment officer at Kleinwort Hambros.
 "The range of outcomes is very wide but in the long run we invest based on several metrics ...
 Those things do not scream panic," he said.

 The S&P 500 recently traded at around 19.7 times forward earnings, from around 22 times at the beginning of the year after losing more than $3 trillion in value year-to-date.
-Data from Refinitiv IBES also indicates that U.S. companies are on track to increase earnings this year by 7.8%.
+Data from Refinitiv also indicates that U.S. and European companies overall are expected to increase earnings this year by about 8%.

+"Russia-Ukraine tension is a low earnings risk for US corporates, but an Energy price shock amidst an aggressive central bank pivot focused on inflation could further dampen sentiment/growth," JPMorgan analysts said in a note.

 BlackRock strategists said the Ukraine crisis "has reduced the risk of central banks slamming the brakes to contain inflation."
 The strategists said they were "tactically" upgrading equities, noting they believe "market expectations of rate hikes have become excessive and have created opportunities in equities."

-Markets are pricing in about 150 basis points of Federal Reserve tightening by next February, including a widely expected rate increase in March.
+Markets are pricing in nearly 150 basis points of Federal Reserve tightening by next February, including a widely expected rate increase in March.
+However, odds of a hefty 50 basis-point hike next month are down to about 7% from 22% chance estimated 10 days ago, according to the CME Group's FedWatch tool.

 Analysts at UBS Global Wealth Management, meanwhile, advised clients to increase their exposure to raw materials to buffer portfolios against inflation.
 The conflict between Russia, one of the world’s largest commodity exporters, and Ukraine has already helped push up oil prices to their highest level since 2014, while U.S. inflation last month grew at its fastest pace in nearly four decades.